 .

-Use HTTP stubs in automated API testing
+Use HTTP Stubs in Automated API Testing

-- On test case run start, the mock server is reset and the stubs defined on the test case are loaded into the mock server.
+mock server is reset and all the stubs defined on the test case are automatically loaded into the mock server, ready to be invoked (by your API under test).- Mock server reset means all stubs, stub request logs, scenarios, etc. are cleared from the mock server.

 - On test case run end, stub requests received by the mock server are checked by asserting

-- All stub requests received by the mock server have been matched (i.e. each request has hit a stub in the test case).
+mock server have been matched (i.e. each request has hit a stub from the test case).

 - Setting a delay for response